Derry Girls Halloween Mural

 In 2023, the parade was inspired by the legend of La Loba, a wild wolfwoman who is known as the collector and preserver of the bones of humans, animals and gods that face the peril of being lost to the world.

-Known for its spectacular structures, this year’s celebration won't disappoint.
-Its Halloween 2023 spectacle, La Loba, stands at almost 16 feet (5 meters) and will be covered from head to toe in white skulls.
+The structure stood at almost 16 feet (5 meters) and was covered from head to toe in white skulls.

 If you plan to be in Galway during the annual Halloween celebration, you won’t want to miss this one.